 The National Youth Summit on Healthy Living provides high school students the opportunity to develop the knowledge and skills to address issues surrounding nutrition, physical fitness, wellness, and emotional well-being.
 Working alongside professional in family consumer science and healthy living, youth participants will create action plans they can implement in their communities to teach other youth about what they have learned.

-If you are interested in attending or have questions, contact Shelby Brawner.
+If you are interested in attending or have questions, contact your local County Extension Office.

 The Tennessee 4-H Healthy Living Ambassador program is designed for teens who have a passion for healthy living.
 Each county has the opportunity to appoint one to five ambassadors to represent their county.
 Healthy Living Ambassadors are committed to serving their county with healthy living programs and advocating for health living practices.
 Ambassadors work with their 4-H agent(s) to assist with their county’s needs as it relates to healthy living.
 These ambassadors are an asset in accomplishing the goals and outcomes of the 4-H Healthy Living Mission Mandate.
 Healthy Living Ambassadors serve a one year term, which runs from June 1 – May 31.
-For the 2020-2021 term, there are currently 120 Healthy Living Ambassadors in 54 counties across our state.
+In 2021-2022, there were 106 Healthy Living Ambassadors in 47 counties across our state.

 To become a Healthy Living Ambassador, 4-H’ers should:

 - Be involved in any project area, not just Nutrition, Health, and Fitness.

 - Be active 4-H members in grades 9-11.